Game-of-whales/GOW-SDK-ANDROID/README.md

 ### 2.0.20 (Nov 20, 2018)
 ADDED

-* The supporting of ads was added.
+* The supporting of cross promotion ads was added.

 ### 2.0.19 (Oct 29, 2018)